News

 AIPSY - Individual and group mental support in Israel

 Hi, this is Lea Hajlblum, founder of Aipsy.
 While we are building our app for psychological support for Israelis during the war, Aipsy, we have prepared lists of those who are ready to help improve the psychological health of Israelis.
-I personally use platform Betterhelp, they ask for a credit card and give 6 months of free psychological support, you can choose the language in which the psychologist will communicate with you.

 Information from the Ministry of Health of Israel: